-The Pt-to-Pt menu is used to assign a key that talks or listens to another intercom port.
-Note, some pt-to-pt destinations may be non-keypanel devices unable to activate talk and listen paths.
+Pt-to-Pt assigns a key that talks or listens to another intercom port.

+NOTE: Some pt-to-pt destinations may be non-keypanel devices that cannot activate talk and listen paths.
 Therefore, if you want full communications, you may need to assign both talk and listen on the key.